rasbt/mlxtend/docs/sources/docs/plotting/category_scatter.md

 # Category Scatter

-> from mlxtend.matplotlib import category_scatter
+> from mlxtend.plotting import category_scatter

 A function to quickly produce a scatter plot colored by categories from a pandas `DataFrame` or NumPy `ndarray` object.